Tuesday, June 21, 2016

 “You know them better,” Hans said.

 “Now, I know what they do not want.
 My contacts in the British government informed me of President Roosevelt’s stance on the future and freedom of the colonies and trust territories in Africa, The Middle East, and Asia.
 The American president supports the granting of freedom to the colonies.
-He impressed that on De Gaulle and even got the general’s word that he would acquiesce to the demands of French colonial subjects.
+He impressed on De Gaulle the need for our freedom and even got the general’s word that he would acquiesce to the demands of French colonial subjects.
 We don’t need to be marabous to understand that De Gaulle didn’t mean his words.
-I encouraged Kamerunians on both sides of the River Mungo to fight for the Free French Forces.
+I encouraged Kamerunians on both sides of the Mungo River to fight for the Free French Forces.
 I helped Jacques Philippe LeClerc in Douala when he started putting together the ragtag force that is now the best fighting machinery in the French Army, and what are we getting in return for our support and good intentions?”

 “I warned you about LeClerc’s claims of being a hundred percent spokesperson for De Gaulle.
 All he wanted was French Camerounian blood in aiding France in the fight against Hitler’s Germany,” Hans said.